JazzXHiro/Obsidian/1 - Rough Notes/Temp.md

 - Teleport points
 	- In all towns
-	- In certain areas in between towns
+	- In certain areas in between towns(debatable)
+	- Depending on your honor level certain inter-regional travel is restricted
 -

 ---